Collocations

 English words have several meanings.
 This makes synonyms very difficult to study.
 A word may be synonymous with another word in one meaning but not in another meaning, and a third word may be a synonym for it in yet another meaning.
 In many cases, it's not enough to know the meanings of the synonyms in a group and have one or two examples of their use, and it's sometimes difficult to single out the most general synonym that can substitute for the other synonyms in a group.

 In such cases, it is useful to make short lists of collocations that illustrate the use of difficult synonyms and help you to see their differences.
 For example, the synonyms "to strike, to hit" are often interchangeable in the meaning "to deliver a blow".
 The verb "strike" is more general in meaning.
 The verb "hit" is a little less formal than the verb "strike" and often implies a strong aimed hit.
-The combinability of the verbs "strike, hit" in their collocations shows more clearly the similarities and differences in their use.
+Collocations in which the verbs "strike, hit" are used show more clearly their similarities and differences.

-to strike a blow; he struck her; she struck the dog with a stick; to strike someone on the head; he struck his head on the wall; to strike home; to strike hard; to strike repeatedly; to strike a match; to strike a bargain; to strike hands; the clock struck 5; the ship struck a rock; the lightning struck the tree; to strike someone speechless; it strikes me as strange that; the enemy struck at dawn.
+to strike a blow; he struck her; she struck the dog with a stick; to strike someone on the head; he struck his head on the wall; to strike hard; to strike repeatedly; to strike a match; to strike a bargain; to strike hands; to strike home; to strike oil; to strike it rich; the clock struck five; the ship struck a rock; the lightning struck the tree; to strike someone speechless; it strikes me as strange that...; the enemy struck at dawn.

-he hit her; she hit the dog with a stick; to hit someone on the head; to hit the nail with a hammer; he hit his elbow on the door; to hit home; to hit hard; to be badly hit by inflation; he was hit by a car; the car hit the tree; to hit the ball; to hit the target; the enemy hit at dawn; prices hit a new low.
+he hit her; she hit the dog with a stick; to hit someone on the head; to hit below the belt; to hit a man when he is down; hit someone where it hurts; to hit the nail with a hammer; he hit his elbow on the door; to hit hard; to hit repeatedly; to hit the ball; to hit the target; to hit the mark; to hit home; to hit on a solution (on an idea; on the right road); to be badly hit by inflation; he was hit by a car; the car hit the tree; the enemy hit at dawn; prices hit a new low.

-Collocations with other commonly used verbs and their synonyms are given in Verb Synonyms in the section Vocabulary.
+Various examples of collocations with verbs, nouns and prepositions are given in Verb Synonyms and Prepositions in Collocations in the section Vocabulary.

 Good dictionaries give examples of collocations together with word definitions.
 You can also find specialized dictionaries of collocations, for example, Oxford Collocations Dictionary for Students of English, Oxford University Press, 2002; The BBI Combinatory Dictionary of English, John Benjamins Publishing Company, 1986.